 3. Lunfardo – Confusing even to Argentines!

 As is the case in any other Spanish-speaking country, Argentine Spanish contains its own set of national and regional vocabulary and slang.
 We’ll focus on one particular aspect of this, something which is completely unique to Argentina.

-Buenos Aires, the country’s capital, is the birthplace and home of ‘lunfardo.’
-Lunfardo is popular slang which originated and developed in the late 19th and early 20th centuries.
+Buenos Aires, the country’s capital, is the birthplace and home of ‘Lunfardo.’
+Lunfardo is popular slang that originated and developed in the late 19th and early 20th centuries.

 One of the ways in which these slang words came to existence was through reversing letter orders in the word.
 For this reason, it is often incomprehensible to many Spanish speakers outside of Argentina, and indeed to many Argentinians.

 You’ll notice from the examples below that the letters of these words are rearranged from their originals.